biocatiit/website/content/pages/about_beamline.rst

 External equipment (area detectors, shutters) can be interfaced to the control system using a digital I/O board (Acromag-9440) with 16 input and 16 output channels.
 There are 8 current amplifiers (Keithley, model 42) which are interfaced through the RS232 ports on the beamline workstations.
-We have designed simulated EPICS servers for these devices so that they can be accessed from other computers in exactly the same way as the VME modules.
+We have designed soft EPICS IOCs for these devices so that they can be accessed from other computers in exactly the same way as the VME modules.

-Two XIA model PF2S2 filter assemblies contain a series of aluminum filters that allow at least 3 decades of beam attenuation (at 12 keV) as well as two pneumatically activated shutters.
-By using these in series, exposure times of less than 500 ms can be achieved.
-We have recently implemented a shutter capable of <500 µs minimum exposure time consisting of two electrically-activated, inclined blade-type shutters in series (Model LS500, NM laser products Inc) with ca. 1 ms latency.
+Two XIA model PF2S2 filter assemblies contain a series of aluminum filters that allow at least 3 decades of beam attenuation (at 12 keV).
+A standard uniblitz x-ray shutter (XRS6) capable of 5 ms exposures is routinely used for most experiments.
+We also have a shutter capable of <500 µs minimum exposure time consisting of two electrically-activated, inclined blade-type shutters in series (Model LS500, NM laser products Inc) with ca. 1 ms latency available upon request.